dyrnq/docker-canal/README.md

 [cannel](https://github.com/alibaba/canal) is Alibaba's open source distributed database incremental subscription & consumption component.
 Based on long connections, it supports incremental data subscription and consumption, and also provides database incremental subscription and consumption based on the MySQL protocol.

 - canal-server is the canal server.
-- canal-admin is the canal management end.
+- canal-admin is the canal management web ui.
 - canal-adapter is the canal client adapter.

 This project builds the docker images of each component of cannel and sorts out the related usage.